nagalakshmimadasamy/Academic_team_project/README.md

-# Academic_team_project
-A Kotlin-based travel booking system that uses inheritance to manage booking details like passenger name, seat number, and travel locations.
-The system improves efficiency by reusing the TicketBooking class and extends it for different booking types.
-The project focuses on code reusability and easy output display.
+A Kotlin-based travel booking system that uses inheritance to streamline code and improve efficiency.
+The project includes features like booking details (name, seat number, travel information) and demonstrates how inheritance can simplify code reuse and management.